 Log into your cPanel account …

-If you have just set up a new domain and logged into your cPanel account for the first time, you may want to go into the Mail > Email Accounts area and set up your email addresses, aliases, forwarders, usernames, passwords, etc.
+If you have just set up a new domain and logged into your webhosting console for the first time, you may want to go into the Mail > Email Accounts area and set up your email addresses, aliases, forwarders, usernames, passwords, etc.

 (cPanel Mail panel – Email Accounts)

-For help setting up email accounts, see the tutorial below:
+For help setting up email accounts, see this tutorial:

 If you have already set up your emails, skip the above and complete the tutorials below.

-Fast WordPress Installation Method #1 – Install WordPress In cPanel Using Fantastico
+Fast WordPress Installation Method #1 – How To Install WordPress In cPanel Using Fantastico

 In cPanel, scroll down to the ‘Software/Services’ panel and click on the Fantastico icon …